-Maycroft Nursing Home was always included in Meldreth village activities and residents would be included in various events.
-They even had their own test pit in the Meldreth village archaelogical digs in 2013.
+Maycroft Nursing Home was often included in Meldreth village activities and residents participated in various events.
+They even had their own test pit in the village’s archaeological digs in 2014.

-There were various healthcare companies running Maycroft between 2006 to date.
-In 2011, 2012 and 2014 various new plans were submitted to South Cambridgeshire District Council including demolition of the old extensions and various extra bedrooms varying from 15 to 26. it took 3 years for the final plans to be passed.
+Various healthcare companies have run Maycroft since 2006.
+In 2011, 2012 and 2014 new plans were submitted to South Cambridgeshire District Council including demolition of the old extensions and the addition of between 15 and 26 various extra bedrooms.
+It took three years for the final plans to be passed.

-There have been plans passed in 2017 to turn The Homestead house into a 5 bedroom semi independent living accomodation.
-The interior will be altered to fit the 5 bedrooms.
-It is proposed that the original front door will remain but not used and a new entrance made at the rear of the building.
+Plans were passed in 2017 to turn The Homestead house into a five-bedroom semi independent living accommodation.
+If this goes ahead, the interior will be altered to fit the five bedrooms.
+It is proposed that the original front door will remain but not be used and a new entrance will be made at the rear of the building.
 The large horse chestnut tree will remain at the front of The Homestead.
-It had a Tree Preservation Order (TPO) placed on it in 1966 with 3 TPOs as well on trees in the well laid out gardens at the rear.
+It had a Tree Preservation Order (TPO) placed on it in 1966, together with three TPOs on trees in the well laid-out gardens at the rear.

 Meldreth looks forward to The Homestead being returned to looking like a charming country house again.